 This can be a massive undertaking with months or even years of advance planning needed to explore time, budgets, and company resources.
 Customizations typically require multiple iterations and several attempts at implementation, which are often frustrating to employees and customers.
 Industry-specific solutions offer a much shorter time to implement and are virtually plug-and-play.

-Your industry-specific ERP solution providers for manufacturer is the key to implementing proven, up-to-the-minute best practices.
+Your industry-specific ERP solution is the key to implementing proven, up-to-the-minute best practices.
 Niche software developers are current with industry standards and evolving practices, so your software facilitates your business operating as efficiently as possible.
-Even in top-performing organizations, the switch to an integrated business management solution often results in a streamlining and automation that yields a leaner organization with greater productivity, efficiency, and profitability.
+Even in top-performing organizations, the switch to an integrated business management solution often results in streamlining and automation that yields a leaner organization with greater productivity, efficiency, and profitability.

 Reporting capabilities with an industry-specific solution are also developed by leading strategic minds in the industry to provide actionable business insights to guide your decision-making and investments.
 You will often find a list of turnkey reports used by industry leaders in your vertical, as well as the ability to refine existing report templates or create your own.

 There is no need to explain how certain features are used in your industry in this relationship because your contacts are likely successful industry veterans and experienced problem-solvers.
-In crunch time, having a partner that can work with you, who is an expert in your software and your industry, is one of the best benefits of a vertical-specific solution.
+In crunch time, having a partner who can work with you and who is an expert in your software and your industry, is one of the best benefits of a vertical-specific solution.

 Industry-specific business management solutions offer capabilities that align with specific job functions and business processes.
 They also enable SMBs to update to today’s best practices, while integrating all business functions into one comprehensive solution.
-Enabled employees share information in real-time across all business modules, so they can all work with up-to-date information.
+Employees share information in real-time across all business modules so they can all work with up-to-date information.